 Trebarwith Strand is just over two miles from Tintagel along the north Cornwall heritage coastline landmarked by Gull Rock.
 The sandy beach becomes completely covered at high tide and is accessed over rocks when approched from the pretty village of Treknow down a picturesque valley.
 The Strand Cafe provides drinks and snacks throughout the main holiday seasons.

 A National Trust owned beach which has remained almost unchanged in hundreds of years is popular with families as it has plenty of rock pools.
 Once a thriving port landing slate and coal and a thriving fishing port for pilchards.

-is a small coastal settlement on the east side of the River Camel estuary in Cornwall, England, United Kingdom.
-It is situated immediately south of the larger village of Rock approximately four miles (6.5 km) northwest of Wadebridge.
+is a small coastal settlement on the east side of the River Camel estuary.
+It is situated immediately upstream of Rock.
+A beautiful small church sits right next to the beach.

 Trevone Bay beach, Padstow, North Cornwall is located to the south of Trevose Head and to the north of Harlyn Bay.
 It has been awarded the Blue Flag Award 2017, one of only eight beaches that have received the award in Cornwall.

 Watergate Bay beach, about 3 miles from Newquay on the North Cornwall coast, is a large beach.
 Two miles of golden sand at low tide stretches towards Newquay and out to sea enormous waves come in from the Atlantic providing a spectacular sight and a popular surfing and kitesurfing spot.